Can You Hear Me Now?

 There are points of recognition to be found as one moves along, however most of the work is open ended, so we are left hovering between material, text and signifiers.
 Disembodied statements, like snippets from a diary, are drawn, carved or sewn onto everyday objects, reflecting our urge to project onto things, or give things material form.
 The pairing together of text and object has implications, a mattress, a record player or cracked mirror can be read in a variety of ways.
 Thoughts, feelings and ideas are displayed, bottled, or left as traces in salt.
 The pleasure is gained from translating these messages.

 The best pieces offer up alternate readings, being ambiguous enough to allow the viewer’s imagination to read between the lines or enable a number of different interpretations.
 It might be argued that we are offered too much information, however, the feeling of overload easily fits in with frustrations and difficulty of the subject matter, i.e. emotional expression.
-In this regard the show is asking ‘can you hear me NOW?’ and the answer has to be ‘yes’.
-On until June 10th 2012.
+In this regard the show is asking ‘can you hear me NOW?’, and the answer has to be ‘yes’.